acad2/pride/docs/mpre/network.md

 	 Provides a mostly transparent asynchronous socket interface by applying a Wrapper to a _socketobject.
-The default socket family is socket.AF_INET and the default socket type is socket.SOCK_STREAM (a.k.a. a tcp socket).
+The default socket family is socket.AF_INET and the default socket type is socket.SOCK_STREAM (a tcp socket).

 Instance defaults:

+	{'_byte_count': 0,
-	{'_connecting': False,
+	 '_connecting': False,
 	 '_deleted': False,
 	 'add_on_init': True,
 	 'added_to_network': False,
 	 'bind_on_init': False,
 	 'blocking': 0,
 	 'closed': False,
+	 'connected': False,
 	 'connection_attempts': 10,
+	 'delete_verbosity': 'vv',
+	 'dont_save': False,
 	 'interface': '0.0.0.0',
-	 'network_buffer': '',
-	 'network_packet_size': 32768,
 	 'port': 0,
 	 'protocol': 0,
-	 'replace_reference_on_load': True,
+	 'replace_reference_on_load': False,
 	 'socket_family': 2,
 	 'socket_type': 1,
 	 'timeout': 0,
-	 'verbosity': ''}
+	 'wrapped_object': None}

 Method resolution order:

 	(<class 'mpre.network.Socket'>,
 	 <class 'mpre.base.Wrapper'>,
-	 <class 'mpre.base.Reactor'>,
 	 <class 'mpre.base.Base'>,
 	 <type 'object'>)

-- **sendto**(self, data, host_info):
+- **on_connect**(self):

-		 Sends data via the underlying _socketobject to the specified address.
-The socket is first checked to ensure writability before sending.
-If the socket is not writable, NotWritableError is raised.
+		 Performs any logic required when a Tcp connection succeeds.
+This method should be extended by subclasses.
+If on_connect is overloaded instead of extended, ensure that the self.connected flag is set to True.

 - **connect**(self, address):